 Commercial Applications for Drone Photography

 Be it a wedding photographer, a landscape photographer, or any other commercial photographer, drones add more value to your drone photography business and can increase your pay manifold.
 But before you enter the business side, find out what the drone photography rates are in their market based on the skill level, and set your prices accordingly.
 While creating stunning images of earth from the sky is it's own high and can be pursued purely as a creative art, here are some of the other exciting applications where you can become a professional drone photographer:

 1. Real Estate Drone Photography

-Using drones to undertake aerial real estate photography can make you stand out from the crowd.
+Using drones to undertake real estate photography can make you stand out from the crowd.
 Real estate drone photography is flourishing as the images captured through drones add a unique perspective to the real estate property being sold.
 Aerial real estate photography imparts a more clear understanding of the property and its neighborhood and increases the chances of the property getting sold quickly, manifold.

 2. Sports / Motion Photography

 It won't be long before drones would be used full-fledged in sports photography and motion photography after already making a great show at the Sochi Olympics.
 Drones in sports photography mean not only accessible pictures of aerial sports like ski and snowboarding but also a distant and clear view of all sports.
 Now, there isn't a need to fix multiple cameras on different location during a racing/sports event.
 A remotely operated drone can capture the moves of the sportsman at different periods.
 A great example would be Airdog.
 It has created the auto-follow action sports quadcopter for this very purpose.

 Given the relatively low cost of drones (much cheaper than the costs of hiring a helicopter or airplane), drones are already changing the face of cinematography.
 The idea of drones is opening alternative avenues to crane/helicopter shots.
 Many filmmakers are excited about the future of drone technology, which would enable better cinematography.
 Read our article to understand what is cinematography and how to devise a visual language to tell your own unique story.